Bachelor of Social and Environmental Sustainability

 BSEnS students have the option of completing either:

 - a major and a minor.

 Each major has specific course requirements, but all consist of a minimum of 135 points, with at least 45 points above 100-level and at least 60 points at 300-level.

-A minor consists of a minimum of 75 points, including at least 45 points above 100-level, in a single subject chosen from the Bachelor of Arts, Bachelor of Commerce, Bachelor of Health Sciences, Bachelor of Science, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership.
+A minor consists of a minimum of 75 points, including at least 45 points above 100-level, in a single subject chosen from Arts, Commerce, Digital Screen, Health Sciences, Science, Sport Coaching, or Youth and Community Leadership degrees.

 The BSEnS degree includes compulsory courses to introduce you to sustainability systems thinking for change, and to develop key skills in communication, problem-solving, indigenous partnerships, and community leadership.

 You will also choose a major to study throughout the degree, and you may also choose to complete a minor.

 See ‘How do I plan my degree?’ above for an example degree structure diagram.